perseas/Pyrseas/docs/install.rst

 Pyrseas talks to the Postgres DBMS via the **Psycopg2 adapter**.
-Pyrseas has been tested with `psycopg2 <http://initd.org/psycopg/>`_ 2.5 through 2.7.
+Pyrseas has been tested with `psycopg2 <http://initd.org/psycopg/>`_ 2.7.
 Psycopg2 is available as a package on most Linux or
 \*BSD distributions and can also be downloaded or installed from PyPI.
 Please refer to the `Psycopg download page
 <http://initd.org/psycopg/download/>`_ for more details.